 What you should know about Arthritis is that is it considered to be a modern disease of the 21st century with no known cause.
 And since we do not know the exact cause for this serious condition, it is almost impossible to find the one right cure.

 But there are many treatment options that have been found as successful for some patients, but not for all.
-When it comes to Arthritis, the best that we can hope for is to relieve the symptoms.
+When it comes to Arthritis, the best that we can hope for is to relieve the symptoms and find proper care.

 And what makes this whole process even more difficult is the fact that there are over 100 types of Arthritis and one of them is Osteoarthritis.
 But, if we cannot fully cure it that does not mean that we cannot prevent it using different ways and lifestyle changes.